blockfrost/blockfrost.dev/docs/start-building/webhooks/webhooks-events.md

 :::tip
 Field `tx` matches the same schema as [Transaction](https://docs.blockfrost.io/#tag/Cardano-Transactions/paths/~1txs~1{hash}/get) returned by the Blockfrost API.
 List of `delegations` matches [Transaction delegations certificates](https://docs.blockfrost.io/#tag/Cardano-Transactions/paths/~1txs~1{hash}~1delegations/get) with one enhancement.
 Each delegation includes `pool` field containing [a stake pool data](https://docs.blockfrost.io/#tag/Cardano-Pools/paths/~1pools~1{pool_id}/get).

-Note that the original `pool_id` field is removed from the delegation object.
 :::

 #### Example of a webhook request with a delegation event